Cell-Free Massive MIMO Detection: A Distributed Expectation Propagation Approach: Simulation Results

-In this subsection, we consider a practical 3GPP channel model.
-We assume that the cell-free network is deployed in the same area and has $16$ multi-antenna APs, i.e., $L=16$, each equipped with $16$ antennas ($N=16$).
+In Sections \ref{sec:simulation1} to \ref{sec:simulation4}, all detectors are investigated assuming perfect CSI.
+In this section, we consider a distributed EP-based ICD scheme for cell-free massive MIMO with the 3GPP Urban Channel \cite {3GPP} and imperfect CSI.
+We assume that $N=8$, $K=8$, and $L=4$.
 The APs are assumed to be deployed in a $1\times1$ $\mathrm{km}^2$ area located in urban environments to match with the system settings in \cite{cell_free_distributed_receiver}.
 The large-scale fading factor is given by

 where $d_{kl}$ is the distance between the $k$-th user and $l$-th AP and $g_{kl} \sim \mathcal{N}(0,4^2)$ represents shadow fading.
 The shadowing terms from an AP to different users are correlated as

 where $\delta_{ki}$ is the distance between the $k$-th user and $i$-th user.
 The second case in \eqref{eq:shadowing-decorrelation} on the correlation of shadowing terms related to two different APs can be ignored.
 Furthermore, the multi-antenna APs are equipped with half-wavelength-spaced uniform linear arrays and the spatial correlation is generated using the Gaussian local scattering model with a $15^\circ$ angular standard deviation.
 The transmit power $p_k$ for each user is $p_k = 100$\,mW and the bandwidth is $20$\,MHz.